sohaibnehal/prime-numbers/README.md

 ## Usage

     var prime-numbers = require('prime-numbers')

-      generate = prime-numbers.generate;
+               generate = prime-numbers.generate

 ## Methods Description

     generate : It takes a number 'n' as an argument and returns and array of 'n' number of prime numbers